Ayaginu-Sue/PureWriter/README-en.md

 Shortcut keys for shortcut entries: Press and hold the Ctrl or Alt key on the physical keyboard to use the first 10 shortcut entries.

-**Turn on landscape mode**：Enable "Auto-rotate screen" (or disable "Orientation Lock"), then rotate your device to enable landscape mode.
+**Turn on landscape mode**: Enable "Auto-rotate screen" (or disable "Orientation Lock"), then rotate your device to enable landscape mode.

 Cannot find those two settings?
 Open the settings app on your phone, and find "Display" or "Display and Brightness", or something alike, and then you'll see "Auto-rotate screen" or "Orientation Lock".
 You can search the keyword if applicable.